abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter15.md

 So the nature of mental formations, thought processes, is that there are just these layers but no solid core.
 It is absurd to consider, “What is my one true thought?”
-But this doesn’t mean that we can’t use thoughts, emotions, and planning, all of which takes place within mental formations.
+But this doesn’t mean that we can’t use thoughts, emotions, and planning, all of which take place within mental formations.
 Mental formations can be related to ill will, aversion, desire, attachment, fear, or anxiety.
 Mindfulness is also a mental formation.
 Wisdom, loving-kindness, compassion, and equanimity are all